valkey-io/valkey-doc/topics/cluster-spec.md

 ---

 Welcome to the **Valkey Cluster Specification**.
 Here you'll find information about the algorithms and design rationales of Valkey Cluster.
-This document is a work in progress as it is continuously synchronized with the actual implementation of Valkey.

 ## Main properties and rationales of the design